DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 #### Get an Assistant

-When the document is built, on the `DocumentReady` event, the request is sent to the server to acquire the assistant's ID:
+When the document is built, on the `DocumentReady` event, the request is sent to the server to obtain the assistant's ID:

 ```js
 async function DocumentReady(sender, args) {